Hip-Monsters/robot_freedom_motion_control/README.md

 ## Loading the Sketch

 Double click on the movement_controller.ino file and the Arduino IDE should automatically launch.
-If it does not launch you can load the sketch by selecting File>Open then naviagte to your project file.
+If it does not launch you can load the sketch by selecting File>Open then navigate to your project file.

 ## Deploying

 First choose a board type.
 When you connect your Arduino board it should be auto-detected by the IDE.
-For some brands you may have to mannual select it fromt he combo box.
+For some brands you may have to manual select it from the combo box.
 For off-brand Arduino we recommend searching forums for the best match.
 Many specify incorrect boards in their descriptions.

 Next select >Sketch>Verify Compile.
 At the bottom of the IDE a console will appear and provide a detailed log.
-If you missed any libraries your will recieve an error message.
+If you missed any libraries your will receive an error message.
 Loading any required libraries and try again.

-Once the code is compiled select sktech>upload to deploy your code.
+Once the code is compiled select sketch>upload to deploy your code.

 ## Components